Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 West Virginia Stats and Trends

-- The Mountaineers have an against the spread record of 3-0 in their three games when underdogs by 3 points or more this season.
+- This season, the Mountaineers have an against-the-spread record of 3-0 in their three games as an underdog of 3 points or more.

-- West Virginia has hit the over in 37.5% of its opportunities this season (three times in eight games with a set point total).
+- West Virginia's games this season have gone over the total in three out of eight opportunities (37.5%).

-- When West Virginia records more than 18 points, it is 4-3 against the spread and 4-3 overall.
+- West Virginia is 4-3 against the spread and 4-3 overall in games when it puts up more than 18.0 points.

-- In games that West Virginia piles up over 295 yards, the team is 4-3 against the spread and 4-3 overall.
+- In games that West Virginia totals more than 295.0 yards, the team is 4-3 against the spread and 4-3 overall.

-- The Mountaineers have turned the ball over 12 times this season, one more turnover than the Cowboys have forced (11).
+- The Mountaineers have turned the ball over one more time (12 total) than the Cowboys have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.